 To be able to create an infrastructure that could host the already developed models we came up with the idea to set up a closed, yet complex space; an area whose borders towards the surrounding unknown were blurred.
 To support this, we looked for metaphors that could describe such a delimited space.
 The analogy with racing tracks was obvious; roads that just looped themselves through their environment.
 Still, we had to find, write and draw a set of characteristics for every part of the city in order to be able to see what of all our gathered material that would correspond to its different parts.
 A sort of simplified pattern language12 had to be developed.

 16 Formula One tracks became our point of departure.
-They were put on top of each other, thus shaping interesting ornamentation of roads just waiting to be driven on.
-The city was then divided into sixteen parts with their own separate ideology, architecture, fashion, lifestyles, etc.
+They were put on top of each other, thus shaping an interesting ornamentation of roads just waiting to be driven on.
+The city was then divided into sixteen parts with their own separate ideology, architecture, fashion, lifestyles etc.

-100 objects representing the city or the world were introduced, inspired by Peter Greenaway’s encyclopedic approach: ”This one mocks human endeavor by seeking to be totally representative encyclopaedically –but in brief.
-It takes care of scale and time, masculine and feminine, cat, and dog.
+100 objects representing the city or the world were introduced, inspired by Peter Greenaway’s encyclopaedic approach: ”This one mocks human endeavour by seeking to be totally representative encyclopaedically –but in brief.
+It takes care of scale and time, masculine and feminine, cat and dog.
 It acknowledges everything – everything alive and everything dead.
-It should leave nothing out – every material, every technique, every type of every type, every science, every art and every discipline, every construct, illusion, trick, and device we utilize to reflect our vanity and insecurity, and our disbelief that we are so cosmically irrelevant.
+It should leave nothing out – every material, every technique, every type of every type, every science, every art and every discipline, every construct, illusion, trick and device we utilise to reflect our vanity and insecurity, and our disbelief that we are so cosmically irrelevant.
 Since every natural and cultural object is such a complex thing and all are so endlessly interconnected, this ambition should not be as difficult as you might imagine.
-And in its vainglorious self-mocking ambition to be so embracingly encyclopedic lies perhaps the greatest representation of the human endeavor that has got us so far”.13 The objects would help us shape the differences in every part of the city and serve as a series of obstacles.
+And in its vain glorious self mocking ambition to be so embracingly encyclopaedic lies perhaps the greatest representation of the human endeavour that has got us so far”.13 The objects would help us shape the differences in every part of the city and serve as a series of obstacles.
 The purpose was to interfere both with objects already built and with activities that were going to occur later on.

-While artistic collaboration and interaction in digital media have been the topics for a huge amount of research over the last few years, the focus has mainly been on the reception of artworks that are either fixed or evolving, while methods for asynchronous, collaborative creativity yet have to be thoroughly explored.
-Another aspect of the research has been how digital technologies support collaboration and interaction in physical space.
-Here, ”fieldasy” reverses the question and asks how real-life collaboration and physical art objects can support the creation of real-time virtual characters and worlds.
-Using representations of real objects and movements for creating 3D worlds is not new, but has not been used that frequently for the development and representation of psychological features of characters.
+While artistic collaboration and interaction in digital media have been the topics for a huge amount of research over the last few years, the focus has mainly been on the reception of art works that are either fixed or evolving, while methods for asynchronous, collaborative creativity yet have to be thoroughly explored.
+Another aspect of research has been how digital technologies support collaboration and interaction in physical space.
+Here, ”fieldasy” reverses the question and asks how real life collaboration and physical art objects can support the creation of real-time virtual characters and worlds.
+Using representations of real objects and movements for creating 3D worlds is not new, but has not been used that frequently for the development and represention of psychological features of characters.